ShirleyWISiu/LigTMap/README.md

 > Visit our online server at https://cbbio.online/LigTMap/

 ## Software requirements:
-Anaconda, RDKit, Openbabel, MOPAC2016, ODDT, PSOVina, MGLTools
+Anaconda, RDKit, Openbabel, MOPAC2016, ODDT, PSOVina, MGLTools, and Python libraries.

 Specifically, our method has been tested with these versions:
 - python 2.7 (from anaconda)